 Choosing the best bath towels for your bathroom comes down to personal preference.
 Are you looking for soft, thick bath sheets or fast-drying bath towels for the gym?
 Do you want to freshen up your bathroom decor and create a luxurious spa experience?
-With this Home Depot guide, you’ll learn which are the most absorbent bath towels, the difference between Egyptian and Turkish cotton, the different bath towel sizes available, how to choose a bath towel vs. a bath sheet and more.
+Learn which are the most absorbent bath towels, and the difference between Egyptian and Turkish cotton.
+Plus, find out the different bath towel sizes available, how to choose a bath towel vs. a bath sheet and more.

 Bath towels are made from natural and man-made fibers such as cotton and cotton blends, organics, modal, bamboo and microfiber.

 - Cotton is a popular fiber and the choice of many for the best bath towels.
-This fiber is very durable and resists fading, while a towel that is 100 percent cotton is the softest and most absorbent choice.
+This fiber is very durable and resists fading.
+A towel that is 100 percent cotton is the softest and most absorbent choice.
 Everyday towels are made using short-staple cotton fibers and are soft, strong and relatively inexpensive.

 - Premium cotton towels are made with the highly absorbent, long-staple fibers like those found in Egyptian cotton or Turkish cotton.